0xflair/examples/react/custom-nft-minting-sales/README.md

    // ...
    ```

-3. Implement the claiming widget depending on your preferred customizability:
+3. Implement the minting widget depending on your preferred customizability:
    * Easiest approach with minimum customizability you can copy the code within [App.tsx](./src/App.tsx).
-   * To have your own layout you can use individual components as in [VestedHolderStreamClaimingSection.tsx](https://github.com/0xflair/typescript-sdk/blob/main/packages/react-token-streams/src/presets/vested-holder-preset/sections/VestedHolderStreamClaimingSection.tsx#L24-L84)
+   * To have your own layout you can use individual components as in [CollectionSalesMintingSection.tsx](https://github.com/0xflair/typescript-sdk/blob/main/packages/react-nft-collections/src/extensions/sales/sections/CollectionSalesMintingSection.tsx#L28-L135)

 4. *(optional)* To get the default styling you can install and configure [tailwindcss](https://tailwindcss.com/docs/installation/using-postcss):
    1. Install `npm install tailwindcss @headlessui/react @heroicons/react`